blues/sparrow-reference-web-app/README.md

 #### HUB_DEVICE_UID

-This is the unique identifier for the notecard device in your project that is connected to the Sparrow Gateway.
-You can find the device ID in the devices page on notehub.
+This is the unique identifier for your Sparrow Gateway’s Notecard device.
+You can find this by going to your Notehub project, clicking the **Devices** menu, and then double clicking your gateway in the list of devices.

 ```
 HUB_DEVICE_UID=dev:038050040065363